 The staff at the hotel follows three simple rules to help cut waste generation:

 1. Reduce: Suppliers are asked to decrease the amount of packing in their deliveries.
 Guests are asked to re-use their towels (towel cards in the bathroom).
 Bed linens are changed every other day for guests staying more than one night.

-3. Recycle: Strict waste separation in all departments.
+3. Recycle: Strict waste separation is enforced in all departments.
 Corks are collected for schools and kindergartens for handicrafts.
 Paper, cardboard, glass, plastic bottles, printer cartridges, magnetic cards and batteries are all recycled.

-The hotel uses energy-efficient light bulbs.
-Lights in public areas have an energy saving night mode and there is a single switch off/on for all lighting in guest rooms that is activated by key cards.
+The hotel uses energy-efficient lightbulbs.
+Lights in public areas have an energy-saving night mode, and there is a single off/on switch that is activated for key cards for all lighting in guest rooms.

-The hotel follows the Rezidor Hotel Group formula TRIC: Threat Assessment, Risk Evaluation, Incident Response, and Crises Management & Communication.
-All staff have been trained to perform first aid in case of a medical emergency and to use the Heart Start defibrillator.
-The staff have also been trained to be part of a fire and evacuation team.
+The hotel follows the Carlson Rezidor Hotel Group formula TRIC: Threat Assessment, Risk Evaluation, Incident Response, and Crises Management & Communication.
+All staff members have been trained to perform first aid in case of a medical emergency and to use the Heart Start defibrillator.
+The staff has also been trained to be part of a fire and evacuation team.

 Guests can get involved:

 Put used batteries in one of the battery boxes at hotel reception.
 Rent bikes to explore the rural surroundings.
 Save energy by switching off any appliances when not in use.
 Avoid overfilling kettles.
 Let the hotel know that sheets and towels do not need changing every day.
 Staff will not replace towels if they are returned to the towel rail.
 On cold nights, draw curtains to keep heat in the room; on hot days, draw curtains to keep the heat out of the room.
 Participate in the hotel's recycling programme.